 Surrounded by Leeuwin-Naturaliste National Park and set beside the sparkling Indian Ocean on the edge of Margaret River wine country, the beachfront villas at Injidup Spa Retreat are all about experiencing the great outdoors in high-end comfort.
 Each of the 10 adults-only villas comes with a private plunge pool and is mere steps from secluded Injidup Beach, which means watching the sunset each evening is a breeze.
-The on-site day spa offers an extensive range of massages and treatments, including a 90-minute Restore Spa Journey for couples featuring a hydrotherapy spa, relaxation massage and champagne, fruit and chocolates.
+The on-site day spa offers an extensive range of massages and treatments, including a 90 minute Restore & Balance Journey for couples featuring a glass of sparkling, fresh fruits, luxurious bath and 60 minute massage.

 Yallingup, Western Australia